NawfelBC/Diary_App/README.md

 # Diary

-A Flutter project.

-This app is a social network for small group of friends or family that want to share posts with text and pictures.
+A social network made with [Flutter](https://flutter.dev/) and [Firebase](https://firebase.google.com/) for small group of friends or family that want to share simple posts with text and pictures.

 ## Screenshots
 <p float="left">